Xtra PC Reviews 2021: Too good to be true?

 These behaviors are typical of older computers.
 For one, natural wear degrades the performance of the components, especially the hard drive.
 If it takes too long to access files, the machine will slow to a crawl, even if you have a fast processor and lots of RAM.

 Updates to your operating system (OS) are also common culprits.
 As OSes become more advanced, they need more computing power to run smoothly.
 So if your hardware has not changed for a few years, they can no longer handle the latest versions of the OS.

-To remedy an aging PC, you could use optimisation software.
+To remedy an aging PC, you could use optimization software.
 This is the usual recourse, but it’s not always useful.
 What if there was a different approach?

 It is a computer speedup solution in a handy USB flash drive.
 Simply insert it into your old PC through any USB port and your computer will run as good as new.
-It’s like having an extra PC, except you don’t need to buy a new one.
+It’s like having an extra PC USB, except you don’t need to buy a new one.

 Does that sound too good to be true?
 Don’t be alarmed.
-In the next sections of this Xtra PC reviews, we will take a deep dive into how this device does the job.
+In the next sections of this review, we will take a deep dive into how this device does the job.